OPG Supports the United Nations Sustainable Development Goals

 • OPG has internal governance in place to help the company deliver its Climate Change Plan and associated actions.
 We have established roles and accountability for the plan as well as a structure to oversee and implement the plan’s actions.

-• Our efforts to progress our Climate Change Plan are aligned with the Pathways to Decarbonization Report that the IESO released in 2022.
+• Our efforts to progress our Climate Change Plan are aligned with the IESO’s Pathways to Decarbonization Report as well as the Province’s Powering Ontario’s Growth plan.

-• Some of the key actions already underway to fulfill our climate goals include: SMRs, asset renewal and development, electrification, hydrogen, storage and other climate change initiatives.
+• Some of the key actions already underway to fulfill our climate goals include: SMRs, asset renewal and development, electrification, hydrogen, energy storage, and other climate change initiatives.

-• In Ontario, natural gas generation plays an important role in the transition to a clean energy future.
-Owning and operating these gas plants aids our effort to combat climate change as these facilities are an important enabler of intermittent renewable energy like solar and wind, providing back up when the sun is not shining and when the wind is not blowing.
+• In Ontario’s transition towards a clean energy future, natural gas generation plays an important role.
+With its ability to ramp up and down quickly, natural gas generation is an important, affordable enabler of intermittent renewable energy like solar and wind, providing back up when the sun is not shining and when the wind is not blowing.
+This flexibility also allows natural gas plants to meet changes in demand as well as peaking needs, contributing to the stability of Ontario’s electricity grid.
 This allows for quicker decarbonization of higher emitting sectors, such as transportation, buildings, and industry.

 • Development and issuance of an internal climate change strategy and roadmap of deliverables.